skydive4000/PFSS/README.md

 Supports 128x64 monochrome displays
 Tested and made for Radiomaster Boxer / Pocket

+I wrot this script, because DJI O3 / O4 does not record the post flight status screen displayed by the flight controller. ;) (The record ends too soon)

 ## Description

 This LUA-Script collects telemetry data on your receiver.

 After arming**, it displays:
+- Date and time (at the time arming)
+- Arming status
+- Flight Mode
-- Number of sattelites
+- Number of Sats
+- Status (NO TELEMETRY / LESS THAN 6 SATS)
 - Home coordinates (at the time arming)
 - Duration of flight (total time armed)
-- Trip distance (km)
-- Current speed / maximum speed (km/h)
+- Maximum speed (km/h)
-- Current altitude / maximum altitude (m)***
+- Maximum altitude above home (m)
-- Current distance to home / maximum distance to home (km)
+- Maximum distance to home (km)
-- Current battery voltage / minimum battery voltage (v)
+- Mnimum battery voltage (v)
-- Current date and time

 **To track data a minimum of 6 Sats is required.
-***When disarmed, altitude above sea-level.
-***Whem armed, altitude above home-coordinates.
-***Maximum altitude is always above home-coordinates.

 When disarming, the following stats are written to /LOGS/PFSS_Log.csv
 - Date;